mobilecoinfoundation/mobilecoin/fog/README.md

 MobileCoin Fog is a privacy-preserving service designed to support use of the MobileCoin Payments Network on mobile devices, which can use Fog to check their balance and send payments, without syncing the ledger.

+Fog is designed so that the MobileCoin and Fog service operators have no nontrivial insight into your payment.
+Please see the [threat model](../fog-threat-model-2.1.0.md) for a comprehensive explanation.

-For an example fog client written in rust, check out the [`fog-sample-paykit`](./sample-paykit).
+For an example Fog client written in rust, check out the [`fog-sample-paykit`](./sample-paykit).
-For bindings used to support Java and Swift SDKs that support fog clients in production, check out the [`android-bindings`](../android-bindings) and [`libmobilecoin`](../libmobilecoin).
+For bindings used to support Java and Swift SDKs that support Fog clients in production, check out the [`android-bindings`](../android-bindings) and [`libmobilecoin`](../libmobilecoin).

 # Table of Contents